SamSherrill/11th-homework/README.md

 * The application frontend has already been created, it's your job to build the backend and connect the two.

-* The following HTML routes should be created:
+* DONE - The following HTML routes should be created:

   * GET `/notes` - Should return the `notes.html` file.